Charles E. Chadsey: Superintendent of Chicago Public Schools

 In late April 1919, being reelected mayor in the Chicago mayoral election earlier that month, Thompson had the majority of Board of Education that was aligned with him strip Chadsey of his powers and duties and replaced him with a "successor".
 Thompson also had the Chicago police lock Chadsey out of his office at the headquarters building of the school board after Chadsey refused to cooperate.
 Supporters of Chadsey brought about quo warranto proceedings seeking to compel his reinstatement by the Board of Education.
 On November 9, 1919, Circuit Court of Cook County Judge Kickham Scanlan ordered Mortenson removed and Chadsey reinstated with his authority as superintendent.
 However, Chadsey resigned on November 29, 1919, complaining that the Chicago Board of Education had refused to cooperate with his leadership as the school district's superintendent, and declaring that he did not intend to act as a figurehead superintendent.
 He only been able to act as superintendent for mere weeks of his tenure due to the actions of Thompson and the Board of Education.
 Some members of the Board of Education were ultimately convicted of conspiracy for Chadsey's ouster and were sentenced by a judge in the Circuit Court of Cook County.

 Later career

-After leaving Chicago Public Schools, Chadsey taught at the University of Chicago.
-His career ended at University of Illinois College of Education at Urbana-Champaign where he served as dean until his death at age 59.
+After leaving Chicago Public Schools, he taught at the University of Chicago.
+He ended his career at the University of Illinois College of Education in Urbana-Champaign, where he served as dean until his death at the age of 59.